 The American political system is becoming more and more dominated by financial heavyweights.
-Not only do the wealthy have more clout and access to politicians than those from the middle and lower classes, but they are more frequently becoming our representatives; meaning that America has some of the richest politicians in the world.
-For example, during the 113th Congressional session, 268 of the 534 members of Congress were millionaires.
-The House of Representatives, the U.S. Senate, and Cabinet are increasingly composed of many of the nation’s wealthiest citizens.
+During the 113th Congressional session, 268 of the 534 members of Congress were millionaires.
+The House of Representatives, the U.S. Senate, and governorships are increasingly composed of many of the nation’s wealthiest citizens.

-By scouring financial records filed after the 2012 election, the Center for Responsive Politics has put together a long list of the richest politicians currently in office.
-Though the current information is from the 113th Congress, we’ve used that as a starting point for our research, and by scouring the country for outliers, we’ve been able to develop a list of America’s current richest politicians.
+By scouring personal financial disclosure forms, Roll Call has put together a list of the richest members of Congress.
+We’ve used that as a starting point for our research, and also gathered information on other politicians that aren’t included on the Roll Call list, to develop a list of America’s current richest politicians.

 14. Rep. Vernon Buchanan